wolfmanjm/wolfstock/README.md

 cad programs from Misumi for display purposes.

-It is based on a T shape where the Makerslide towers are at right angles, which siplifies the attachment points.
+It is based on a T shape where the Makerslide towers are at right angles, which simplifies the attachment points.